 The way plants experience sunlight is not so different from the way we do.
 Imagine sitting on a park bench, in an open area with no trees nearby.
 If it were 9 am on a sunny day in June you could be pretty happy sitting there for an hour.
 But if the bench was in a hot city and it was 2 pm on a sunny day in August, it’s unlikely you would stay there for more than a minute or two.

-The point is, gardeners need to think about more than how many hours of sun a plant gets.
+The point is, gardeners need to think ahead to see how many hours of sun a plant will potentially get.
 The quality – or intensity — of that sunlight is just as critical.
 Tuberous begonias or hostas, for example, are happy with four hours of cool morning sun, but not with four hours of hot afternoon sun.
-In the morning and late afternoon, the sun’s rays strike the earth at a relatively low angle.
+In the early morning and late afternoon, the sun’s rays strike the earth at a relatively low angle.
 At these times the light may be bright, but it’s not very intense.
 The sun is at its strongest from 11 am to 3 pm.
 As a general rule, sun-sensitive plants prefer morning or late afternoon light and need protection from the hot midday sun.

-Annuals grow, bloom, and fade in a single season, so you can change your planting plan every year to keep things feeling fresh.
+Annuals grow, bloom, and fade in a single season, so you can change your planting plan every year to keep things feeling new and fresh.

 Fuschia Potato Vine